Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 • Cutting heads have somewhat sharp blades or barbs to chew through solid clogs such as chunks of food or grease, roots, larger pieces of soap, thick clots of leaves and mud, and other types of fairly solid substances that might be blocking a pipe.
 These heads are most often found on large, powerful drain augers used by professionals.

-• Coil or toothed heads are usually the best choice for most common household clog issues.
+• Coil or toothed heads are usually the best choice for most common household clogs.
 These heads have either a coil of thick wire or a toothed head that latches onto obstructions in order to pull items out of the drain.
-They are the best choice for retrieving toys or jewelry from toilets or sink drains, pulling balled-up hair from a tub drain, tackling wads of paper or a flushed diaper, or scraping out fruit peels or other food clogs that aren’t solid.
+They are the best drain cleaners for hair, retrieving toys or jewelry from toilets or sink drains, tackling wads of paper or a flushed diaper, or scraping out fruit peels or other food clogs that aren’t solidified.

 Additional Features